muratk3n/thirdwave/en/README.md

 ---

 Some earthquake plotting..
 EQ of past 90 days, old to new is colored light to dark, circle width is severity.
-The hope is maybe seeing a geo progression of eq with a final big one culminating at the end..
+The hope was maybe seeing a geo progression of eq culminating with a final big one at the end..
 Always looking for an angle here..

 But Japan surely gets a lot of quakes